-Why do I mention this in a religious setting listed under the LDS Christian setting?
-I cannot find the right place for this devotional.
-It is an LDS devotional.
-In order for me to find my connection to heaven, I had to give up some things that are hard to release.
-I had to seek after some things that are rarely found.
-I am not cryptic, though it may seem that way.
+In order to find a connection to heaven, I had to give up some things that are hard to release and seek after some things that are rarely found.

-I am honest and open.
 I gave up so much to know God.
-What I have gained for my sacrifices cannot be measured by the standards of the world.
-I cannot quantify it in any measure.
-I can qualify it, however.
+What I have gained for my sacrifices cannot be quantified in any measure that does it justice.
+However, I can qualify it.

 Moroni mourning the death of his father

-I could easily say that my name is Moroni because we went through trials together in life though centuries apart.
+Why am I Moroni when my Dad named me Rodric?
+Moroni is my hero, and we went through trials together in life though centuries apart.
+Some of the things we have in common are just normal parts of life.
 He lost his Father in battle, a war with the group known then politically and culturally as Lamanites.
-I lost my father to a comma.
-The comma is comparable to the ancient Lamanites breaking the psychological walls of Dad's mind and laying it waste until nothing was left but the shell of a man that could not function without a machine. +
+I lost my father to a coma.
+The coma is comparable to the ancient Lamanites breaking the psychological walls of Dad's mind and laying it waste until nothing was left but the shell of a man that could not function without a machine.

-I am sure Moroni lost family and friends indicated by the words that he wrote in the record that he kept before he buried it in a hill for a young man to find it 45 or so generations from the time it was deposited.
+Moroni lost family and friends indicated by the words that he wrote in the record that he kept before burying it in a hill for a young man to find it 45 or so generations from the time he deposited it.
 I lost great loved ones in my life: my grandmother, my cousin J.L. and my daughter Zipporah.
-I lost a connection to family and friends when I changed my life and moved so much as a youth.
+I lost connections to family and friends when I changed my life and moved so much as a youth.

-People, the Holy Spirit let me know that Moroni saw me and spoke to me in the moment I need.
-Not by chastising me, but because I need to be reminded that God did speak to prophets and give them visions.
-I mention this because, if He can give me visions, why not Moroni?
-Why not you?
-Why not show me my weaknesses so I can turn to God and they become strengths?
-Moroni wrote that in the book of Ether while struggling with his own inadequacies.
-(Ether 12:27)
+People, the Holy Spirit let me know that Moroni saw me and speaks to me in the moments I need as recorded in The Book of Mormon.
+Not by chastising me, did Moroni speak, but because I need to be reminded that God did speak to prophets and give them visions.

 Jesus Christ spoke to the leaders of the Jews